 - 2.1 Section 349 of the Gambling Act 2005 requires the Council to determine and to publish its licensing policy in respect of each 3-year period commencing on 3 January 2007. - 2.2 The Act requires the Council to keep the policy under review throughout each period and to revise it as necessary.
-Prior to making any changes, or in advance of a new 3-year period, the Council must carry out a consultative process with Responsible Authorities defined by the Act and others who the Authority considers would have an interest in the policy. - 2.3 The draft reviewed policy was considered and approved for consultation by the Licensing Committee on 29 June 2009, subject to the amendments shown in the Minutes.
-The policy was printed and circulated for consultation to those mentioned above and for display at local libraries and Council offices. - 2.4 In addition, the draft policy was published on the Council's website.
+Prior to making any changes, or in advance of a new 3-year period, the Council must carry out a consultative process with Responsible Authorities defined by the Act and others who the Authority considers would have an interest in the policy. - 2.3 The draft reviewed policy was considered and approved for consultation by the Licensing Committee on 3 April 2012 (appendix A).
+The policy was circulated for consultation to those identified in the report (appendix B) and was displayed at local libraries and Council offices.
+In addition, the draft policy was published on the Council's website.